 The dpdk-pktgen application was also modified to disable the packet classification.

-The ‘-w’ EAL option is specified to enable or disable prefetch and to change the completion descriptor length.
+The ‘-a’ EAL option is specified to enable or disable prefetch and to change the completion descriptor length.

 In the table below, 3b:00.0 represents PCIe function in “bus:device.function” format.